There’s A Lot To Love About 529 Plans

 Fall For Tools To Shape A 529 Plan To Your Family’s Needs

 To help you build the 529 account that meets your family’s college savings goals, Ohio’s 529 Plan offers calculators and tools.
-The college savings planner can assess the projected college costs and provide you an estimated monthly saving goal.
-The cost of waiting tool can approximate how much money may need to be saved if you have a late start.
-The tax benefit tool shows the long-term advantages of tax-free growth in a 529 plan compared to a taxable savings account.
-There’s even a tool to discover with what level of investment risk with which you’re comfortable.
+The College Savings Estimator can assess the projected college costs and provide you an estimated monthly saving goal.
+The Cost of Delaying Saving Tool can approximate how much money may need to be saved if you have a late start.
+The Tax Benefit Tool shows the long-term advantages of tax-free growth in a 529 plan compared to a taxable savings account.

 Additionally, you can simplify saving for your child’ future college costs with automatic recurring contributions.
 In planning to make consistent contributions to a 529 plan, it can be part of your budget and you don’t need to be concerned that you might spend the funds elsewhere.
 You can align 529 plan deposits with your paydays or schedule monthly contributions.
 Even small investments can add up to big savings over time through regular automatic contributions or payroll deduction.